getsentry/sentry-javascript/docs/config.rst

     By default, Raven does not truncate messages.
 If you need to truncate characters for whatever reason, you may set this to limit the length.

+.. describe:: maxBreadcrumbs

+    By default, Raven captures as many as 100 breadcrumb entries.
+If you find this too noisy, you can reduce this number by setting `maxBreadcrumbs`.
+Note that this number cannot be set higher than the default of 100.

 .. describe:: transport

     Override the default HTTP data transport handler.